-The following discussion summarizes our results of operations and liquidity and capital resources for the fiscal years ended December 31, 2022 and 2021 and should be read in conjunction with our Consolidated Financial Statements and the accompanying notes included elsewhere in this Annual Report.
-A discussion of results of operations and liquidity and capital resources for fiscal year 2020 has been omitted from this report but may be found at "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations" of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the SEC on February 24, 2022, and is incorporated by reference in this report from such prior Annual Report on Form 10-K. We intend for this discussion to provide the reader with information that will assist in understanding our financial statements, the changes in certain key items in those financial statements from period to period, and the primary factors that accounted for those changes.
+The following discussion summarizes our results of operations and liquidity and capital resources for the fiscal years ended December 31, 2023 and 2022 and should be read in conjunction with our Consolidated Financial Statements and the accompanying notes included elsewhere in this Annual Report.
+A discussion of results of operations and liquidity and capital resources for fiscal year 2021 has been omitted from this report but may be found at "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations" of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed with the SEC on February 23, 2023, and is incorporated by reference in this report from such prior Annual Report on Form 10-K. We intend for this discussion to provide the reader with information that will assist in understanding our financial statements, the changes in certain key items in those financial statements from period to period, and the primary factors that accounted for those changes.

-2022 Overview
+2023 Overview

-Our results during 2022, to a large extent, benefitted from industrywide increases in realized oil and natural gas sales prices.
-Increases in Royalty Properties and NPI sales volumes were largely a result of continued drilling activity in the Permian Basin.
+Our results during 2023 were mainly affected by industrywide decreases in realized oil and natural gas sales prices versus 2022, partially offset by increases in Royalty Properties and NPI sales volumes from continued drilling activity in the Permian Basin and Bakken region and incremental production from 2022 and 2023 acquisitions.
 Significant results include the following:

-- Net income of \$130.6 million; - Distributions of \$131.9 million to our limited partners; - Acquisition of mineral, royalty and overriding royalty interests representing approximately 2,100 net royalty acres located in 12 counties across Texas and New Mexico in exchange for 816,719 common units representing limited partnership interests in the Partnership valued at \$20.4 million and issued pursuant to the Partnership's registration statement on Form S-4; - Acquisition of mineral and royalty interests representing approximately 3,600 net royalty acres located in 13 counties across Colorado, Louisiana, Ohio, Oklahoma, Pennsylvania, West Virginia and Wyoming in exchange for 570,000 common units representing limited partnership interests in the Partnership valued at \$14.8 million and issued pursuant to the Partnership's registration statement on Form S-4; - First payments on 1,808 gross and ten net new wells completed on our Royalty Properties and 112 gross and two net new wells completed on our NPI Properties.
-The wells were located in 63 counties and parishes in 12 states with the majority of the activity concentrated in the Permian Basin, Rockies, and South Texas.
+- Net income of \$114.1 million; - Distributions of \$131.6 million to our limited partners; - Acquisition of mineral and royalty interests representing approximately 716 net royalty acres located in three counties in Texas in exchange for 494,000 common units representing limited partnership interests in the Partnership valued at \$14.4 million and issued pursuant to the Partnership's registration statement on Form S-4; - Acquisition of mineral and royalty interests representing approximately 568 net royalty acres located in three counties across Texas in exchange for 374,000 common units representing limited partnership interests in the Partnership valued at \$10.4 million and issued pursuant to the Partnership's registration statement on Form S4; - Acquisition of mineral and royalty interests representing approximately 900 net royalty acres located in 13 counties and parishes across Louisiana, New Mexico, and Texas in exchange for 343,750 common units representing limited partnership interests in the Partnership valued at \$11.0 million and issued pursuant to the Partnership's registration statement on Form S-4; - First payments on 1,052 gross and six net new wells on our Royalty Properties, of which 612 gross and two net wells were attributable to our 2022 and 2023 acquisitions, and 126 gross and four net new wells on our NPI Properties.
+The wells were located in 65 counties and parishes in 11 states with the majority of the activity concentrated in the Bakken region, Permian Basin, and South Texas.
 Included in these totals are wells in which we own both a royalty interest and a net profits interest.
-Wells with such overlapping interests are counted in both categories; - Total lease bonus of \$8.7 million includes consummation of 31 leases and pooling elections of our mineral interest in undeveloped properties located in 17 counties in four states.
-Of the total, \$7.3 million was attributable to a record lease bonus executed in Reagan County, Texas.
+Wells with such overlapping interests are counted in both categories; - Total lease bonus of \$12.7 million includes consummation of leases or extension of existing leases of our mineral interest in undeveloped properties located in 11 counties in three states.
+Of the total, \$11.8 million was attributable to a lease on 243 net acres in two tracts of land in Reagan County, Texas for \$30,000 per acre and a 25% royalty and an amendment to an existing lease on two separate tracts of land also totaling 243 net acres in Reagan County, Texas for \$18,750 per acre.